thatsmesasha/pizza_cutting_turbo_simulator/README.md

 python3 game.py --wasd --output="slices.txt" --name=test01
 ```

-Paste pizza configuration with the last newline, for example:
+Paste pizza configuration (check help for more description) with the last newline, for example:

 ```
 3 5 1 6